xty9501/xty9501.github.io/_pages/about.md

 Latest News
 ------
+12/2025: Our paper "pMSz: A Distributed Parallel Algorithm for Correcting Morse-Smale Segmentations for Lossy Compression" was accepted in IPDPS'26.
+12/2025: Our paper "Mitigating Artifacts in Pre-quantization Based Scientific Data Compressors with Quantization-aware Interpolation" was accepted in IPDPS'26.
 08/2025: I will move to Oregon State University.
 05/2025: Our paper "Enabling Efficient Error-controlled Lossy Compression for Unstructured Scientific Data" was selected as <b>IPDPS'25 Best Paper Award</b>.
 03/2025: One paper was accepted in ICDE'25.
-12/2024: Two papers were accepted in IPDPS'25(one has been nominated for the Best Paper Award).
+12/2024: Our paper "Enabling Efficient Error-controlled Lossy Compression for Unstructured Scientific Data" was accepted in IPDPS'25 (nominated for the Best Paper Award).
+12/2024: Our paper "Improving the Efficiency of Interpolation-Based Scientific Data Compressors with Adaptive Quantization Index Prediction" was accepted in IPDPS'25.
 12/2023: My first paper was accepted in ICDE'24.
 09/2022: I started my Ph.D. studies in Computer Science at the University of Kentucky.